rawnly/vscode-icons-manager/README.md

 - Fork this repo
 - Install dependencies via Carthage
 - Do your stuff (implement features / fix bugs 🐛 )
-- Make a new Pull Request
+- Submit a new Pull Request